 The study involved an online survey of 4,001 adults living in Oregon and tracked their exposure to marijuana ads between 2015 and 2016 after marijuana had been legalized for retail sales in the state.
-More than one in two respondents to the survey (54.8%) reported that they have seen a marijuana ad within the prior month.
+More than one in two respondents to the survey (54.8%) reported that they had seen a marijuana ad within the prior month.
 Primarily, they saw advertising on storefronts (74.5%), on sides of streets (66.5%), and on billboards (55.8%).

-Marijuana Advertising in the United States
+Overcoming Marijuana Advertising Challenges in the United States

 Marijuana advertising laws vary by state and often by municipality.
 While Oregon’s laws allow marijuana retailers to display signs, billboards, and more to promote their products, other states have much stricter rules.
 For example, some states require that all marketing materials and advertisements receive preapproval from specific governing bodies before they can be used.
 Other states restrict everything from signage to verbiage in marketing and advertising.
 In Connecticut, medical marijuana dispensaries have to follow 16 pages of advertising and marketing guidelines!

-In other words, the marijuana industry might still be fairly new, but retailers and dispensaries do have other industries that they can look to for guidance in terms of creative marketing.
+In other words, the marijuana industry might still be fairly new, but retailers and dispensaries do have other industries and histories that they can look to for guidance in terms of creative marketing.
 In fact, you can find some ideas to overcome marijuana advertising challenges here.